tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/3/LessonPlan.md

 * After importing the pertinent `sklearn` modules, the R2, MSE, and RMSE are calculated.

 * The RMSE is simply the square root of the mean squared error.
-A lower RMSE score (near 0) is ideal and means the model is fit well to the data.
+A lower RMSE score (near 0) is ideal, and means the model is fit well to the data.

 Explain that you can also compare the RMSE to the standard deviation to get a better feel for the model fit.